 - COMAR 10.07.14.49 Resident Rooms and Furnishings: This section lists the requirements for residents' rooms, including the amount of floor space, furnishings and other features.
 It states that no more than two residents may share a room.

 - COMAR 10.07.14.12 Compliance Monitoring: The requirements for state monitoring of facilities are outlined in this section.
 Generally, the state must perform on-site inspections at least once a year.

-In 2006 a new regulation was enacted which requires that all Maryland Assisted Living programs include a Disclosure Statement in their marketing materials to consumers and to make it available to consumers upon request.
+A regulation exists that requires that all Maryland Assisted Living programs include a Disclosure Statement in their marketing materials to consumers and to make it available to consumers upon request.
 The Disclosure Statement outlines the services and policies of the assisted living program.
 Each facility uses the same standardized form, which allows consumers to more easily compare facilities, and choose the one that best meets their needs.
-Read the 2006 regulation.

 Licensed assisted living facilities are inspected or “surveyed” on a regular basis by the Department of Health and Mental Hygiene to ensure that they are in compliance with state regulations.
 Assisted living providers are required to post the survey reports.
 Ask the manager for a copy of the survey, or contact the Office of Health Care Quality at DHMH at 410-402-8000 to obtain a copy.